jrandj/aws-security-specialty/README.md

     * The condition *aws:SecureTransport* can be used to ensure HTTPS is used when accessing an S3 bucket.
 Note that you do not need to use this when using cross-region replication as it uses HTTPS by default.

     * When using cross-region replication, delete markers are replicated but deleted versions of files are not.
 Versioning must be enabled on both buckets.
-It is possible to use cross-region replication between 2 AWS accounts.
+It is possible to use cross-region replication between two AWS accounts.
 In this case, the IAM role must have permissions to replicate objects in the destination bucket.
 It is security best practise to have a separate AWS account with an S3 bucket and replicate CloudTrail buckets to that bucket with access only for auditors.

     * A pre-signed URL can be used to temporarily grant access an object.
 They are typically created via the SDK but can also be done using the CLI.
 The default length of time is 1 hour but it can be changed with the *--expires-in* argument followed by the number of seconds.